SergioMSH/fusionauth-quickstart-drupal-web/README.md

 The `complete-application` directory contains a Drupal app configured to authenticate with locally running FusionAuth.

-In order to run the Drupal application, you should clone this repository and then copy the `complete-application` directory to the root of the `www` directory for your WAMP or XAMPP installation.
+In order to run the Drupal application, you should clone this repository and then copy the `complete-application` directory to the project root for your WAMP or AMPPS installation.

 Rename the `complete-application` directory to `changebank` and then do the following: